maricr-sk/PizzaPy/README.md

 # PizzaPy

-Creates a conversational agent to order items from an Italian restuarant.
+Creates a conversational agent to order items from an Italian restaurant.

 Directions: